-“My kid seems to crave carbs all the time!
-Is this because of their ADHD?”
-I get this question all the time from parents who have a child with ADHD.
+Parents of children with ADHD ask questions like these all the time.
 While it may not be obvious to think that problems with attention, hyperactivity, and impulsivity could be related to food cravings, there is a connection.

 Research shows that low levels of dopamine, the chemical in the brain thought to be at least partially responsible for ADHD symptoms, is also related to cravings for sugar and other carbohydrates.
 Why?
 Sugar and other high carb foods boost dopamine levels in the brain, leading us to crave them more often when dopamine levels are low.
-Since kids with ADHD have chronically low levels of dopamine, they are more likely than other kids to crave and eat sugary or carbohydrate-heavy foods.
+Since children with ADHD have chronically low levels of dopamine, they are more likely than other children to crave and eat sugary or carbohydrate-heavy foods.
 On top of this, their impulsive tendencies make it hard for them to stop eating these foods even when they are full.

 While the consequences of eating a diet high in sugar and other carbohydrates may not be immediately obvious in kids with ADHD, the long-term effects could be significant.
 Research shows that ADHD is a risk factor for obesity in adulthood.
-Knowing that kid with ADHD are at risk for developing obesity later in life, it’s important to take steps early on to help them foster a healthy relationship with food.
-So, what are some things parents can do to help kids with ADHD eat a more balanced diet?
+Knowing that children with ADHD are at risk for developing obesity later in life, it’s important to take steps early on to help them foster a healthy relationship with food.
+So, what are some things parents can do to help children with ADHD eat a more balanced diet?

 Mary Rooney, Ph.D., is a licensed clinical psychologist in the Department of Psychiatry at the University of California San Francisco.
 Dr Rooney is a researcher and clinician specializing in the evaluation and treatment of ADHD and co-occurring behavioral, anxiety, and mood disorders.
 A strong advocate for those with attention and behavior problems, Dr. Rooney is committed to developing and providing comprehensive, cutting edge treatments tailored to meet the unique needs of each child and adolescent.
 Dr. Rooney's clinical interventions and research avenues emphasize working closely with parents and teachers to create supportive, structured home and school environments that enable children and adolescents to reach their full potential.
 In addition, Dr. Rooney serves as a consultant and ADHD expert to Huntington Learning Centers.